This post may contain affiliate links. Please read our disclosure policy.

 Recipe Ingredients

-- Salt and pepper – I prefer kosher salt and freshly-cracked black pepper.
+- Salt and Black Pepper – I always use kosher salt for even seasoning and freshly ground black pepper for the best flavor.

 How To Make Dublin Coddle

-It’s just like making your favorite stew but everything’s added in layers.
-Scroll to the bottom of the post for the full recipe card.
+This meal is just like making your favorite stew but everything is added in layers.

 - Layer it.
 Grease the Dutch oven with cooking spray.
 Place a third of the potatoes along the bottom.
 Add a third of the carrots and onions on top.
 Season with salt and pepper.
 Add a layer of the boiled sausages and bacon as well.
 Repeat for all of the ingredients.